Andonome/aif/README.md

 ## Side Quests

 Foreshadowing, multiple plot-arcs, and keeping track of the lot over the long term can be difficult.
+Who has time for that with study and a job?
 Side Quests are here to help the GM and make sure that no GM comes unprepared, even if they haven't actually prepared anything.

-The players enter a forest and encounter one of three stories at random: the elven prince, the spider queen, or just some random events.
+The players enter a forest and encounter one of three stories at random: the elven prince, the spider queen, or just disconnected, random events.
 The result is the Spider Queen, so they get part one of that Side Quest.
-The next time they're about, they might get part 2, or might have a completely different  story assault them.
+The next time they're in the forest, they might get part 2, or might have a completely different story assault them.

-Side Quests can change from one area to the next, so players initially experience an assault of random hooks.
-But soon, those hooks start to come together naturally.
+Most are extremely short encounters, but after a few of them are down, a plot begins to emerge.
+The players have to leave town on a mission and hear a rustling in the bushes, then start to wonder if it's that spider queen, or the bandits they ran into in the villages, or something new.

+Side Quests can be kept for GMing emergencies, slapped onto the side of an overarching plot, or even used as a complete adventure in and of themselves.

 # Using the Book